sjbalagit/Heart-Disease-Predictor---Group16/CONTRIBUTING.md

 ```
 #### Update Docker Build

-6. Re-build the docker image in root directory and use the updated container locally.
-Please replace {YOUR-IMAGE-NAME} with some meaningful name for your local container.
-If you think this new dependency should be included in my repository, please make a pull request and I'll push this new image on my docker hub.
+6. Re-build the docker image from the project root directory using a meaningful name (replace {YOUR-IMAGE-NAME} accordingly) and use the updated container locally.
+If you believe this new dependency should be included in the project repository, please open a pull request and we'll update the Docker image on Docker Hub

 ```
     docker build --tag {YOUR-IMAGE-NAME} .